 Having spent most of her childhood in various housing projects, Charlotte Street Computers’ CEO Jennifer Mayer has a special place in her heart for the children and families of our community.
 By bringing her “Pay It Forward” philosophy to Charlotte Street Computers, she is able to reinvest profits directly into community projects.
 We are proud to support numerous philanthropic causes and organizations throughout Western North Carolina.

 In 2007, we founded the Power On Community program in conjunction with the Asheville Community Theatre.
-In this program, local non-profits are allocated a designated number of tickets to special preview performances at the Theatre.
+In this program, local non-profits are allocated a designated number of tickets to special private performances at the Theatre.
 The non-profit organizations can then sell those tickets and realize 100% of the profits from those sales.

 The primary objective of Power On Community is to provide a mechanism for non-profit organizations in our community to assist each other.
 The intent is that the organizations will provide this assistance as a part of their normal “day to day” business and that it will not require additional money or programs to be achieved.